*Updated March 2022

 Good news: This article is just what you’re looking for.

 From pricing to music quality, there are a lot of details to consider when you’re deciding where to license royalty free music.
+There's also a whole bunch of music licensing companies to choose from, and you probably don't want to waste money or time trying out all of your options.

 To be specific, I’ll compare the following areas: